lirantal/essential-nodejs-security-book/manuscript/dependency-management.md

 ### Snyk

-Snyk VulnDB based off of nsp's advisories database as well as snyk's own database

-minimatch is not a direct dependency of the meanjs project, and not even for `grunt-cli` as can be seen in the `path` field of the report, so a patch must be provided to one of the

 ## NPM Shrinkwrap

 When publishing packages to npm, it is required to maintain [semantic versioning](https://docs.npmjs.com/misc/semver) which is a program version [specification](http://semver.org/) that defines how to properly version software releases.